 “I hear these people saying he’s like George Bush.
 Those people ought to be drug tested,” Gibbs said.
-“I mean, it’s crazy.”Glenn Greenwald (see especially Update II in the post) lists a number of centrists (such as Bob Herbert of the New York Times) who have criticized Obama not just for doing things that the Bush administration did, but for doing things Obama had formerly criticized when the Bush administration did.
+“I mean, it’s crazy.”Glenn Greenwald (see especially Update II in the post) lists a number of centrists (such as Bob Herbert of the New York Times) who have criticized Obama not just for doing things that the Bush administration did, but for doing things Obama had formerly criticized when the Bush administration did them.
 These people are not "the left" by any reasonable standard, let alone the "professional left," except that they are perhaps to the left of Obama, in roughly the same way that William F. Buckley was perhaps to the left of Ronald Reagan.

 The press secretary dismissed the “professional left” in terms very similar to those used by their opponents on the ideological right, saying, “They will be satisfied when we have Canadian healthcare and we’ve eliminated the Pentagon.
 That’s not reality.”